 - Personal insurance claims

 Alternatively, check if your health insurance also provides coverage for outpatient visits.
 Many personal accident plans cover clinic fees for conditions as a result of injury.
-Others, like Aviva’s Outpatient Medicare and Income’s Managed Healthcare System – Outpatient Plan specifically provides coverage to outpatient and emergency medical services at their panel clinics (with a cap for non-panel medical outlets).
+Others, like Singlife’s Outpatient Medicare and Income’s Managed Healthcare System – Outpatient Plan specifically provides coverage to outpatient and emergency medical services at their panel clinics (with a cap for non-panel medical outlets).

 If you have recently travelled back to Singapore and fallen ill, or if you’re a traveller stuck in Singapore; your travel cover may include outpatient medical fees as well.
 However, if you’re down with COVID-19, your insurance company might invoke the Force Majeure clause under pandemic and may not cover your illness.